vmkdaily/Invoke-RoboCheck/docs/examples.md

             Default value
             Accept pipeline input?       false
             Accept wildcard characters?  false

-        -SplatPref <Array>
-            For advanced users, the preferences can be splatted in as a hashtable.

-            Required?                    false
-            Position?                    named
-            Default value                @()
-            Accept pipeline input?       false
-            Accept wildcard characters?  false

         -SaveCredentials [<SwitchParameter>]
             Optionally save an encypted credential to disk.
             This selection presents a Menu based system for user to create up to 4 credential files.